polytechnix/hitml-light-edition/README.md

-# Hitml (Light edition)
+# Hitml (light edition)
 A simple JS library for guitarists.